Practical Rules For Buying Ty Collectibles on eBay

 had waited.
 No seller in Hong Kong is legally selling Beanie Boos or other Ty

-products that haven't even started selling regular retail stores.
+products if those items haven't even started selling in regular retail stores.
 A seller

 who shows they have 12 or 24 Boos with various defects did not get them